Construction19 Best Construction Management Software in Australia (2026)

 Deltek Vantagepoint is the premier ERP for architecture, engineering, and construction (AEC) firms where the focus is on professional services and project delivery.
 It is less about “bricks and mortar” logistics and more about resource management, billing rates, and project profitability.

-For Design-Build firms, Deltek offers the necessary tools to manage the design phase hours just as rigorously as the construction phase costs.
+For Design-Build firms, Deltek offers the tools to manage design-phase hours just as rigorously as construction-phase costs.

 Key Features